*Last updated March 15th, 2018

 BUSTA SHINJUKU

 The terminal opened in 2016 next to the south exit of the Shinjuku Station.
-There is a waiting area, a Family Mart and restrooms in the departure area on the fourth floor.
+There is a waiting area, a convenience store and restrooms in the departure area on the fourth floor.
 This is where many of the services headed to Lake Kawaguchi, Matsumoto and Takayama depart from.
 There are also frequent departures for both Haneda and Narita Airport.
 There is a counter with English-speaking staff in case you need assistance with getting tickets or figuring out where your bus will be leaving.

 Previously, bus departures from Shinjuku were scattered throughout different areas of the station but they have all been consolidated here.
 Old publications may still mention the existence of a Keio or Willer terminal on the west side of Shinjuku but this has closed down.